 | Visit these pages for the appropriate offset phase lock servo manual

 The two channels of the SLICE-FPGA or SLICE-FPGA-II Offset Phase Lock Servo can be used to control a self-referenced phase lock of ƒCEO and a lock of ƒopt to a reference laser such as the Sabilaser 1542 or the RIO Planex.

 Slow Loop Feedback

 Slow servo functionality is designed to allow indefinite FOPT locking times despite long-term drifts in the reference laser’s frequency outside the dynamic range of the FFC’s PZT feedback.
 This is achieved by slow temperature feedback to the oscillator of the FFC, which locks the PZT output voltage to a setpoint voltage near the middle of its dynamic range.
-To enable the slow servo, first lock FOPT normally, but set the DC offset as close to 3V as possible (PZT output range spans 0-60 V with 10V/V transfer function).
+To enable the slow servo, first lock FOPT normally, with the DAC 1 slider as close to centered as possible.
 Next, navigate to the home screen of the FFC-100 and press the “Slow Servo” button at the top of the screen (figure 9 and figure 10 ).

 This will activate the slow servo but does not turn on the feedback.
 You can tell that the slow servo has been activated by the blue background on the “Setpoint [°C]” button.

 This will activate the slow servo.
 On the FPGA software under the “Optical Lock” tab, the “DAC 1” slider should be gradually pushed and eventually stabilize in the center of its dynamic range.
 The gain of the slow servo comes preconfigured for each unit but can be adjusted via a menu accessed by pressing and holding the “Slow Servo” button on the FFC GUI (figure 11) (We do not advise changing the gain without input from the Vescent technical staff).